Vancouver is a Wonderful City, But…

 The timing couldn’t be better.
 Vancouver housing prices are beyond silly, there’s so much wrong with the current population boom that some residents feel like it’s hopeless to own a property in the area due to the high cost.
 Meanwhile Victoria has been investing into development quite a lot in the recent years and has been building some great neighborhoods.
-In comparison to Vancouver, Victoria can be seen as a very affordable place to own a modern home or splurge and invest in some luxury property without worrying about rapid devaluation.
+Vancouver, in comparison to Victoria can be seen as a very affordable place to own a modern home or splurge and invest in some luxury property without worrying about rapid devaluation.

 Popular Victoria Neighborhoods

 There are many different neighborhoods and municipalities that make-up Greater Victoria, BC with most of them seeing development in the area.